Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Suboptimality analysis with unknown model

-The above problem has been studied in the classical perturbation analysis of difference Riccati equations \cite{konstantinov1995conditioning}; however, the final bound in \cite{konstantinov1995conditioning} does not explicitly show the dependence on the prediction horizon $N$, and it also depends on many system parameters, such as the state-transition matrix and the closed-loop matrix of the real system.
-In this work, we aim to provide a novel upper bound for \eqref{eq:RicciDiffPstar} that explicitly depends on the prediction horizon and depends on the system parameter $\|P_\star\|$ only.
+The above problem has been studied in the classical perturbation analysis of the Riccati difference equation \cite{konstantinov1995conditioning}; however, the final bound in \cite{konstantinov1995conditioning} does not explicitly show the dependence on $N$, $P_\star$, and $\varepsilon_{\mathrm{p}}$.
+In this work, we provide a novel upper bound as in \eqref{eq:RicciDiffPstar} that captures this dependence.

-To this end, due to the approximate model, we first define a different state-transition matrix on $\mathbb{S}_+^n$ similarly to \eqref{eq:Phi}:
+To this end, due to the approximate model, we first define a state-transition matrix similar to \eqref{eq:Phi}:

 where